 As an accredited school, students enrolled in Oak Meadow high school earn official school credit toward graduation.
 Enrolled students who complete a full course of accredited study receive a high school diploma from Oak Meadow School.
 Enrolled high school students receive an official transcript and free college counseling.

 Because homeschooling requirements vary so much from region to region, we recommend consulting your local Department of Education, your school district, or the Home School Legal Defense Association (HSLDA) to be fully informed about local laws and regulations relating to homeschooling in your area.
+For your convenience, we offer links state departments of education here.

 USING OAK MEADOW CURRICULUM INDEPENDENTLY